 It was pretty easy to get used to the quiet, calm Samoreau life.
 I’m inspired to write more than ever, and when I have writer’s block or just want to get out, I take the train to Paris to get my bustling city vibes for the week.
 Our landlords are friendly and welcoming which really helps since we’re living on their property.
 They’re only around a few days a week, so it’s as if we have this big domain to ourselves.
 Fontainebleau itself doesn’t have much to do, but there is a gorgeous chateau to visit and quaint city center that I still need to explore better.
 More to come on that later!

-Building bonds all over again at INSEAD
+Building bonds at INSEAD

 The hardest part about leaving Belgium was leaving our friends and the city behind.
 I have to admit, I wasn’t sure if I had the energy to give this new circle of people the chance it deserved.
 I was emotionally spent when we arrived, but the rush of a new place invigorated me to make the most of it and we also didn’t have much time to waste.